La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 The difference between motivation and justification is not always clear, but we can say that justification involves some rule or standard while motivation does not require it.
 Compare:

-> **le ctuca pu posydu'a le jemna la .ben. ki'u le nu by. pu zabna gunka**
+> **le ctuca pu plicru la .ben. le jemna ki'u le nu by. pu zabna gunka**
-> _The teacher gave the gem as a present to Ben motivated by his work nice._
+> _The teacher gave Ben the gem as a present motivated by his work nice._

 This says only that Ben's hard work motivated the teacher to give him the gem whereas with **ki'u** we might imply that it is the custom for teachers to give gems as a reward for good work.